top of page

 Historic sites and charming villages

-Admire this impressive troglodyte cliff overlooking the village.
-You can visit the caves carved into the rock and enjoy a superb panorama of Cotignac.
+Admire this impressive troglodytic cliff overlooking the village.
+You can visit the caves carved into the rock and enjoy a superb panoramic view of Cotignac.

-A place of pilgrimage and meditation, this monastery offers a peaceful setting and a lovely walk in the heart of nature.
+A place of pilgrimage and contemplation, this monastery offers a peaceful setting and a lovely walk in nature.

-Listed among the most beautiful villages in France, these Provençal gems offer picturesque streets, local artisans and breathtaking panoramas.
+Ranked among the most beautiful villages in France, these Provençal gems offer picturesque alleyways, local artisans and breathtaking panoramas.

 article13_1grd.jpg